jrsarath/Cynide/README.md

 ### Support
 Cynide was developed by a developer for developers, so i'll try my best to support each one of the users, feel free to ask for [support here](https://github.com/jrsarath/Cynide/issues/new).
 Please include a correct tag with the issue

-It would be great to get an cup of coffee :coffee: in return, if you found this project useful please consider donating a small amount [here](https://www.instamojo.com/@jrsarath), thanks
+It would be great to get an cup of coffee :coffee: in return, if you found this project useful please consider donating a small amount [here](https://www.instamojo.com/@jrsarath), I'll be great-full to each and every donor and will mention them here as **Project Supporter**.
+Thanks
+### Supporters
+In Progress
 ### Disclaimer
 Cynide neither was developed for malicious usage or was intended to use for malicious usage.
 Cynide is "**failsafe**" or a "**killswitch**" to prevent fraudulent activities against freelance developers.